NaiboWang/EasySpider/Readme.md

 If you encountered any questions when testing this software, please feel free to contact Naibo at: naibowang@u.nus.edu, I will help you at any time.

-## Download the software
+## Download EasySpider

-Refer to the [Releases Page](https://github.com/NaiboWang/EasySpider/releases) of github to download the latest version of the software.
+Refer to the [Releases Page](https://github.com/NaiboWang/EasySpider/releases) of github to download the latest version of EasySpider.

 ## Video Tutorials